lifelib-dev/lifelib/makedocs/source/index.rst

 What for?
 ---------

-- Pricing / Profit testing
+- For research/educational projects
+- As communication tools to convey model specifications
 - Model validation / testing
 - Prototyping for production models
+- Pricing / Profit testing
 - As corporate models
 - For simulations
 - As replacement for any spreadsheet models